THE ARTS SOCIETY SUSSEX YOUNG ARTS ACTIVITIES

 SOUTH OF ENGLAND SHOW, 7-9 June 2018 AT THE ARDINGLY SHOWGROUND.

 The Arts Society Sussex Area and six local societies (Arun, Eastbourne, Mid-Sussex, Rudgwick, Storrington, and Uckfield & Lewes) contributed significantly towards the financial support of the Young Craftsman of the Year Competition.
 See the News tab (above).
 A more detailed report can be accessed here.
+The prospectus for the 2019 competition can be accessed here, and the relevant entry form here.
+More competitiors are needed.

 TAS City of Chichester: has sponsored a mask-making project at Bishop Luffa School for Year 9 pupils, illustrated here.